hyperspy/hyperspy/doc/user_guide/tools.rst

 :py:class:`~.signal.Signal` is another :py:class:`~.signal.Signal` that shares
 a subset of the data of the original :py:class:`~.signal.Signal`.

-Hyperspy's Signal indexing is similar to numpy array indexing and, therefore, rather that explaining this feature in detail we will just give some examples of usage here.
+HyperSpy's Signal indexing is similar to numpy array indexing and, therefore, rather that explaining this feature in detail we will just give some examples of usage here.
 The interested reader is encouraged to read the `numpy documentation on the subject  <http://ipython.org/>`_ for a detailed explanation of the concept.
 When doing so it is worth to keep in mind the following main differences:

-* Hyperspy (unlike numpy) does not support:
+* HyperSpy (unlike numpy) does not support:

   + Indexing using arrays.
   + Adding new axes using the newaxis object.

-* Hyperspy (unlike numpy):
+* HyperSpy (unlike numpy):

   + Supports indexing with decimal numbers.
   + Uses the image order for indexing i.e. [x, y, z,...] (hyperspy) vs